phac-nml/irida/doc/user/user/pipelines/index.md

 ![Share analysis results with project.](images/analysis-share-results-with-project.png)

- From this page you will be shown all projects which the pipeline result has been shared with, and any projects which you can share the results with.
+ From this page you will be shown all projects that the pipeline result has been shared with (indicated by a check mark) along with additional projects available for sharing results.
 To share or unshare the results with a project, check or uncheck the box next to the project name.

- Note that for a project to be displayed in this list it must contian samples which were used in the analysis.
+ Note that for a project to be displayed in this list it must contain samples which were used in the analysis.

 <a href="../samples/">Previous: Managing Samples</a>